 Refunded visa costs

-Not only will you be provided free air tickets to fly to the UK, and free accommodation for the first eight weeks, NHS will refund your expenses related to visa application if you come from outside of the European Union.
+Not only will you be provided free air tickets to fly to the UK, and free accommodation for the first eight weeks, NHS will refund your expenses related to your visa application if you come from outside of the European Union.

 As part of the required training given to new NHS nurses, a two-part competency test will be paid for by the institution.
 The first one is a computer-based test that measures your theoretical nursing competency completed before you arrive in the UK.
 The second part is the objective structured clinical examination which tests your practical skills and will be taken when you arrive in the UK.